 The 16-mile long repaving project on Interstate 15 in northwest Arizona is more than half complete, according to the Arizona Department of Transportation.
 Drivers traveling on this segment of I-15 should prepare for restrictions as work continues into next week.

 Drivers can expect the following:

-● A single-lane closure will be in effect 24 hours per day through each work zone, which will allow crews to remove old pavement and apply new pavement more efficiently.
+- A single-lane closure will be in effect 24 hours per day through each work zone, which will allow crews to remove old pavement and apply new pavement more efficiently.
 The closure was in the southbound direction but beginning Oct.
 1, will switch to the northbound direction.

 - Monday through Friday, Oct.
-1 - 5 – crews will repave the southbound right lane, which will be closed 24 hours per day.
+1 - 5 – crews will repave the northbound I-15 left lane, which will be closed 24 hours per day.

-● Tuesday and Wednesday, Sept.
-18-19 – crews will repave the southbound Black Rock on and off ramps, requiring the closure of the ramps during work hours.
+- Monday, Oct.
+1 - Crews will repave the northbound Cedar Pockets on and off ramps at milepost 18, requiring the closure of the ramps during work hours.

 The work zone will be clearly marked by temporary barricades and signage.
 ADOT advises drivers to allow additional time to reach their destinations and to proceed through the work zone with caution, comply with the reduced speed limit, and be alert for construction equipment and personnel.

 The $11.6 million project, which is scheduled for completion by the end of October, includes removal of a layer of the existing pavement and repaving the roadway from the Virgin River Gorge to the Utah State line (mileposts 13-29).

 ADOT works to inform the public about planned highway restrictions, but there is a possibility that unscheduled closures or restrictions may occur.
 Weather can also affect a project schedule.
 To stay up-to-date with the latest highway conditions around the state, visit the ADOT Traveler Information Center at www.az511.gov or call 5-1-1.